jazxii/jazxii/README.md

 💡 I love experimenting with **Python**, **FastAPI**, and **Django** to create smart solutions.
 🌱 Currently diving deep into **Data Science**, **Machine Learning**, and the **Web Stack (Node.js, React, JS)**.
 📱 Started my tech journey with **Kotlin App Development**, now transitioning to **Jetpack Compose** and cross-platform systems.
-🎯 My goal — build intelligent, accessible, and data-driven systems that empower everyone.
+🎯 My goal — build intelligent, accessible, and data-driven systems that is inclusive to everyone.

 ---